plant quick find clear

 Although your garden visitors may not believe you, this horticultural kaleidoscope is only one rosebush -- even though it blooms in three colors and varying shades thereof all at once.
 New foliage and bud sheaths are a coppery-bronze, and the established foliage is clean green and shiny to boot.
 And adaptability?
 The butterfly rose is disease-resistant, shrugs off humidity, and grows taller the more shelter it is given.
 This arching shrub is at its best covering a wall or tall fence, with its splayed, wrinkled petals flitting in a soft breeze.
 Spiffy, huh?
 That said, one proviso -- this is most certainly not the hardiest rose in the galazy.
 Mutabilis is almost exclusively a southern or western beauty.

-Here's how the petal coloring works: At first a vivid orange, the buds open to a honey yellow; then the next day, after pollination, they become pale pink, deepening in the following day or two to nearly crimson.
-And Mother Nature's sly sense of humor once again is manifest.
+Here's how the petal coloring works: At first a vivid orange, the buds open to a honey yellow, then the next day, after pollination, they become pale pink, deepening in the following day or two to nearly crimson.